radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 Replacement: $1(l=`ldap://[vds]/o=companydirectory?ou?sub?(postalcode=$2)`)$3

-><span style="color:red">**IMPORTANT NOTE – in the replacement syntax, the LDAP URL is enclosed in backticks/grave accents (generally located below the tilde character on keyboards), not to be mistaken for single quotes.**
+>[!warning] in the replacement syntax, the LDAP URL is enclosed in backticks/grave accents (generally located below the tilde character on keyboards), not to be mistaken for single quotes.**

 ![Sample Search Filter Mapping with Lookup](Media/Image3.128.jpg)